ampotos/dynStruct/README.md

 ```
 Now all the read accesses done by the libc are listed.

+### Forking (or execve) programs
+If you use the data gatherer on a forking program, a file per process will be written.
+This allow to analyse each process independently.
+In the case of an execution of an other program the new file will have the name of the program executed.
+If you don't want the data gatherer to follow new processes use the options -no_follow_children for drrun (example : `drrun -no_follow_children -opt_cleancall 3 -c dynStruct -m libc.so - -- ls -l`)

 ### Known issue
 The data gatherer write the output file only at the end of the execution and actually store all data in memory during execution.